How to Change Colors When Knitting Ribbing

 Using Too Many Colors for Ribbing

-By following these simple tips, you can easily learn to Change Colors When Knitting Ribbing in a safe and successful manner.
+By following these simple tips on how to change colors when knitting ribbing, you can easily learn it in a safe and successful manner.
 With a bit of practice and patience, you’ll be able to master changing colors in ribbing and create a beautiful finished product.

 How Do You Prevent a Bulge or Ridge in Your Work When Making a Color Change?

-• To prevent a bulge or ridge when changing colors while Twisters, it is important to twist the yarns together at the color change.
+1. To prevent a bulge or ridge when changing colors while knitting ribbing, it is important to twist the yarns together at the color change.

 How Should You Anchor Your Yarn When Making a Color Change?